uberhalit/SekiroFpsUnlockAndMore/README.md

 * add a custom resolution, 21:9 widescreen supported (will overwrite the default 1920x1080 / 1280x720 resolution, HUD limited to 16/9)
 * increase and decrease field of view (FOV)
 * set the game to borderless window mode
-* disable camera auto rotate adjustment on movement (for mouse users only!)
+* disable camera auto rotate adjustment on movement (intended for mouse users)
 * display hidden counters such as death/kill count and optionally log them to file to display in OBS
 * game modifications
   * global game speed modifier (increase or decrease)